M-ersenge-S/zram_config/README.md

 ## Why use zRAM ?
 Unlike what some myths claim zRAM does not slow down your device, neither affect battery life.
 It uses extremely fast algorithms that can compress/decompress large amount of data in a fraction of second.
 It is very useful for android by helping to keep background apps open while multitasking.
 It can be useful even on high RAM devices with 6-8GB RAM and in older phones it can offer a signficant performance boost.
 ## How to use
-### In order to change the config without reinstalling navigate to
+### In order to change the config you need remove & reinstall the module
-`/data/adb/swap-config.txt
-- Put 0 to disable SWAP
-- Put 1 to enable SWAP`

 ## Changelog
 *v1.3 20.08.2019*